phaag/nfdump/README.md

 csv format for post processing.

 __nfanon__ - anonymize netflow records
-IP addresses in flow records are anonimized using the CryptoPAn method.
+IP addresses in flow records are anonymized using the CryptoPAn method.

 __nfexpire__ - expire old netflow data
 Manages data expiration.
 Sets appropriate limits.
 Used by NfSen.